mixxxdj/mixxx/source/chapters/vinyl_control.rst

 Vinyl Control
 *************

-Vinyl control allows a user to manipulate the playback of a song in Mixxx using a real turntable as a controller.
+Vinyl control allows a user to manipulate the playback of a track in Mixxx using a real turntable as a controller.
 In effect, it simulates the sound and feel of having your digital music collection on vinyl.
 Many DJs prefer the tactile feel of vinyl, and vinyl control allows that feel to be preserved while retaining the